15+ Key Ecommerce Metrics to Track

 Tracking social media engagement across each platform can provide your agency with insight into the type of content that performs with the client’s audience.
 There are many individual metrics to monitor engagement, so if social media is the main traffic source of the store, it’s recommended to use a dedicated social media dashboard.

-For example, if you're building a social media dashboard using our template, we’ve included 9 social media KPIs to track:
+For example, if you're building a social media report for clients, we’ve included some of the social media KPIs to track in the customizable template, including:

 • Subscribers/followers